Determinantal point processes associated with Hilbert spaces of holomorphic functions: Proof of Theorem

-\begin{proof}[Proof of Proposition \ref{technical-prop}] The proof follows the proof of Corollary 4.11 in \cite{BQS}, the r\^ole of Proposition 4.8 of \cite{BQS} played here by Corollary \ref{2-maps}.
-Indeed, let $g$ be a function satisfying the assumption \eqref{tech-prop-assump}.
-Taking $g_n$ as in Lemma \ref{cut}, we obtain the convergence of $\Pi^{g_n}$ to $\Pi^g$ in the space of locally trace class operators and hence the weak convergence of $\PP_{\Pi^{g_n}}$ to $\PP_{\Pi^{g}}$ in the space of probability measures on $\Conf(E)$.
+\begin{proof}[Proof of Proposition \ref{technical-prop}] The proof follows the proof of Corollary 4.8 in \cite{BQS}.
+Indeed, let $g$ be a function such that $\sup_E | g(x) - 1| < 1$.
+Taking $g_n$ as in Lemma \ref{lem-cut}, we obtain the convergence of $\Pi^{g_n}$ to $\Pi^g$ in the space of locally trace class operators and hence the weak convergence of $\PP_{\Pi^{g_n}}$ to $\PP_{\Pi^{g}}$ in the space of probability measures on $\Conf(E)$.
 By assumption, $g_n-1$ is compactly supported, so by Proposition 2.1 of \cite{Buf-inf}, we have